Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: The Relationship between ERC and RRC

 \end{corollary}

-\begin{remark} RRC easily implies ERC, as can be seen in their definitions (Letting $\mathbf{v}=\mathbf{0}$ in the definition of RRC would result in the definition of the ERC), as well as in Corollary~\ref{corsuf2} (Letting $\mathbf{n}=\mathbf{0}$). \end{remark}
+\begin{remark} RRC easily implies ERC, as can be seen in their definitions (Letting $\mathbf{v}=\mathbf{0}$ in the definition of RRC would result in the definition of the ERC), as well as in Theorem~\ref{suf2} (Letting $\mathbf{n}=\mathbf{0}$). \end{remark}

-From Corollary \ref{corsuf2} it is clear that the property of robust recovery of a particular matrix is also completely determined by its null space.
+From Theorem \ref{suf2} it is clear that the property of robust recovery of a particular matrix is also completely determined by its null space.
 Moreover, it implies that the subset of $G_{l}(\mathbb{R}^n)$ that guarantees RRC is the following:

-It is not immediately clear from Lemma~\ref{nspcond} and Corollary~\ref{corsuf2} the connection between ERC and RRC.
+It is not immediately clear from Lemma~\ref{nspcond} and Theorem~\ref{suf2} the connection between ERC and RRC.
 However there is a nice relation between these two conditions once taking a perspective from the point set topology: \begin{theorem} With the standard topology on $G_{l}(\mathbb{R}^n)$, the following relation holds.

 \end{theorem}